rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Variability Management

-Any changes in the APIs should be reviewed and approved by COMCAST.[#TODO]
+Any changes in the APIs should be reviewed and approved by COMCAST.

 ## Platform or Product Customization